Rick Hummel Addresses the Quincy Exchange Club

 Having covered his first major league game in 1973, Hummel is a past national president of the Baseball Writers Association of America and was voted Missouri Sportswriter of the Year four times by the National Sportswriters and Sportscaster’s Association.
 He serves on the Baseball Hall of Fame Overview Committee, which reviews the candidacies of former players for possible selection to the Hall by the Veterans Committee.

 Hummel, who attended Quincy College for two years, is a 1968 graduate of the University of Missouri School of Journalism.
 He credits the late Melvin Tappe for steering him to become a writer rather than a broadcaster.
-During his comments at the luncheon, Rick commented on the loss of Chris Carpenter, the recent Hall of Fame election, and the loss of Stan Musial.
-He also expressed the thought that the Cardinals had enough to win the Central Division but expressed concern at shortstop and second base positions.
+His deep knowledge of the game of baseball and it’s history has led to many people calling him “The Commish” in reference to being qualified to be the baseball Commissioner.

-Rick, along with former Cardinal Manager, Tony LaRussa, has written a new book called “One Last Strike” which is on news stands for purchase today.
-Rick will be heading for Florida next week for spring training and will be getting married in April.
-Congratulations to Rick Hummel.
+Three years ago Rick, along with former Cardinal Manager, Tony LaRussa wrote a new book called “One Last Strike” which is on news stands for purchase today.
+Rick will be heading for Florida soon for spring training in preparation for the 2016 Major League Baseball season.